Westgate Entertainment District: Development

 Glendale Arizona's Westgate Entertainment District is a 223 acre, mixed-used development that was originally proposed to include 8000000 sqft of shopping, dining, entertainment, high-end condominiums, parks, and office space.
-It is anchored by Desert Diamond Arena, former home of the Arizona Coyotes, and next to State Farm Stadium, home to the NFL's Arizona Cardinals, the Fiesta Bowl and host of Super Bowl XLII, Super Bowl XLIX and will host Super Bowl LVII.
+It is anchored by Desert Diamond Arena, former home of the Arizona Coyotes, and next to State Farm Stadium, home to the NFL's Arizona Cardinals, the Fiesta Bowl and host of Super Bowl XLII, Super Bowl XLIX and Super Bowl LVII.

 Development of Westgate Entertainment District began with the construction of the Desert Diamond Arena, then referred to as the Glendale Arena.
 Construction of the Arena was completed in late 2003 and it hosted its first NHL game on December 27 of that same year, while construction of the remainder of Westgate's Entertainment District began in October 2005, opening one year later.
-The Coyotes played their final game in Glendale on April 29th, 2022 and rallied from a 4 goal deficit to defeat the Nashville Predators 5 to 4.
+The Coyotes played their final game in Glendale on April 29, 2022, and rallied from a 4-goal deficit to defeat the Nashville Predators 5 to 4.

 The project has been split into multiple phases to facilitate construction and development.
 Phase I, the initial 510000 sqft development, opened to the public on November 17, 2006, in limited fashion with only a few restaurants and a sports merchandise store, with other retailers, restaurants and a 20-screen theater opening in the following weeks.
 Phase I also includes an upmarket 12-story Renaissance Hotel completed in mid-2007, and a convention center, as well as outdoor entertainment facilities.
 Westgate Entertainment District is now home to more than 30 bars and restaurants as well as a mix of national, regional and local retailers.

 Phase II was proposed to add an estimated 436000 sqft retail destination center and 105000 sqft of "neighborhood retail" to be integrated into a 440-unit residential district.

 As of 2022 only a Dave and Busters and some hotels and restaurants have been completed on the perimeter of the Westgate Entertainment District.
 The development of future phases will be contingent upon market demand and is yet to be scheduled, although original estimated completion dates ranged from 2010 to 2015 at a potential total cost of $1 billion.